SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 <span style="margin-left:2em;"></span>and find rest for your souls.<br>
 But they said, ‘We will not walk in it.’

-Flee from those false teachers who divide families and depart from scripture.
 All I have ever shown others is love and correction.
 Now that **I am being persecuted**, I will expose them.
 I will no longer hold back in talking about these incredibly destructive movements.

 > The world can’t hate you, but it does hate me <span style="font-weight:bold;color:FireBrick;">because I accuse it of doing evil</span>. &mdash; John 7:7 NLT